buildpacks/rfcs/text/0000-run-uid.md

 - Why should we do this?

-Currently the [Platform Spec](https://github.com/buildpacks/spec/blob/main/platform.md#run-image) says that the run-time image's `User` along with its `CNB_USER_ID` environment variable must be set to the same user and uid as the build image.
+Currently the [Platform Spec](https://github.com/buildpacks/spec/blob/main/platform.md#run-image) says that the run-time image's `User` along with its `CNB_USER_ID` environment variable must be set to the same user and UID†/SID‡ (OwnerSid) as the build image.

 This prevents use cases where you may want the run-time user to not have the permissions to modify the built image during run-time and in general restrict the set of permissions on it.